tunks/scala-scratchpad/category-theory/README.md

 ```

 ### The unary function monad (aka the Reader monad)

+The unary function monad is used to pass a single external value into a bunch of functions which depend on it.
+This is also known as the Reader monad, and is a way to implement [dependency injection](https://github.com/Versal/jellyfish).

 ```scala
 class Fn1Monad[A, B](g: A => B) extends Fn1Functor[A, B](g)